N7thanJ/n7thanj.github.io/_posts/2025-09-15-ActiveDirectoryCheatsheet.md

 tags: [active directory, cheatsheet, red team]
 ---

+This cheatsheets covers everything AD-related:
+- Enumerating and exploiting DACLs, misconfigurations with bloodyAD
+- Mapping network domains with BloodHound
+- Authentication, enumeration, and credential dumping across various network services with NetExec
+- Pivoting with ligolo - double, triple and quad pivots, accessing internal ports

 ### bloodyAD

 bloodyAD is an Active Directory privilege escalation swiss army knife. bloodyAD can perform specific LDAP calls to a domain controller in order to perform AD privesc.
 It supports authentication using cleartext passwords, pass-the-hash, pass-the-ticket or certificates and binds to LDAP services of a domain controller to perform AD privesc.